Jaylen Brown NBA Preview vs. the Cavaliers

 Jaylen Brown Insights vs. the Cavaliers

-- The Cavaliers are the 13th-ranked squad in the NBA, conceding 43.6 rebounds per game.
+- On the boards, the Cavaliers have conceded 43.6 rebounds per contest, which puts them 13th in the league.

-- The Cavaliers are the fifth-ranked squad in the NBA, giving up 24.7 assists per game.
+- Looking at assists, the Cavaliers have conceded 24.6 per contest, fifth in the league.

-- Looking at 3-pointers, the Cavaliers are ranked ninth in the league, giving up 11.9 makes per game.
+- Looking at 3-pointers, the Cavaliers have allowed 12.2 makes per contest, 13th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!